 Roads and railways are great, but they are not portable, scalable, or particularly well suited to ideally handling rugged terrain.
 You cannot easily disassemble a road or railway in order to move it from location to another.
 You cannot easily drive trucks or trains up and down steep hills, or across icy or snowy or flooded-out landscapes.
-And, you cannot widen a road or railway very much without facing sharp increases in expense.
+You cannot widen a road or railway very much without facing sharp increases in expense.
 The wider you build them, the more likely they are to find a natural or man-made barrier in their way.
 The widest stretches of highway in the world rarely exceed 150 metres.

 Ropeways, in contrast to roads or railways, are portable, are scalable, and are ideally capable of handling rugged terrain.
 You can fairly easily disassemble and transport them.
 You can scale them horizontally or vertically.
-Ropeway corridors could be made extremely wide being blocked by natural barriers.
-So long as they are portable and therefore temporary, wide ropeway corridors might also be able to avoid unduly bothering the owners of the private farmland they would inevitably need to cross above at times.
+Ropeway corridors could be made extremely wide without being blocked by natural barriers.
+So long as they are portable and temporary, wide ropeway corridors might also be able to avoid unduly bothering the owners of the private farmland they would inevitably need to cross above at times.

 Their potential combination of portability and scale could make ropeway corridors useful for transporting bulk, time-dependent goods: for transporting crops at harvest time, or transporting cargo during the rainy season when roads are flooded out, or in snowy areas during the winter, or to help construct and access mines or dams.

 There are a number of factors that could make ropeway corridors become common in the future: